AliyunContainerService/ack-ram-tool/README.rst

 ack-ram-tool
 =============

-A command line utility and library for using RAM in Alibaba Cloud Container Service For Kubernetes (ACK).
+A command line utility and library for using RAM、Credential and permission related features in Alibaba Cloud Container Service For Kubernetes (ACK).

 .. contents::